What are voice disorders?

 - Be too high or low or change in pitch

 You may have tension or pain in your throat while speaking, or feel like your voice box is tired.
 You may feel a lump in your throat when swallowing.
 Or you may feel pain when you touch the outside of your throat.

 How are voice disorders diagnosed?

-If you have a voice change that lasts for a few weeks, your healthcare provider may send you to see an ear, nose, and throat specialist (otolaryngologist).
+If you have a voice change that lasts for a few weeks, your healthcare provider may send you to see an ear, nose, and throat doctor (ENT or otolaryngologist).
 This doctor will ask you about your symptoms and how long you've had them.
-He or she may check your vocal cords and your larynx using certain tests.
+They may check your vocal cords and your larynx using certain tests.
 These may include:

 - Laryngoscopy.
 This lets the doctor view the throat.
 With indirect laryngoscopy, the healthcare provider holds a small mirror at the back of the throat and shines a light on it.
 With fiber-optic laryngoscopy, a thin, lighted scope (laryngoscope) is used.
 The scope is put through your nose down into your throat.
 Or it is put directly down into your throat.

 - Laryngeal EMG (electromyography).
 This test measures electrical activity in the throat muscles.
 A thin needle is put into some of the neck muscles.
 At the same time, electrodes send signals from the muscles to a computer.
 This can show nerve problems in the throat.

 - Stroboscopy.
 This test uses a strobe light and a video camera to see how the vocal cords are vibrating during speech.

 - Imaging tests.
 X-rays and MRI can show growths or other tissue problems in the throat.

 Treatment for a voice disorder depends on what's causing it.
 Treatment may include: